JunJie1213855/TensorRTTemplate/README.md

 #### Common Build Issues

 1. **TensorRT Version Compatibility:**
-   - TensorRT 8.x and 10.x APIs are not compatible
+   - TensorRT 8.x are not compatible
    - Must use TensorRT 10.x for this project

 2. **CUDA Version Mismatch:**